Over-the-counter medication

 • Emergency contraception

-• Aspirin (81 mg) for the prevention of preeclampsia during pregnancy for women who meet certain requirements
+• Aspirin (81 mg) for the prevention of preeclampsia during pregnancy for members who meet certain requirements

 • Folic acid daily supplement (0.4 mg to 0.8 mg) to prevent birth defects